 Maidan is also one of the popular places visited by photographers for pre-wedding shoots.
 The best Instagrammable view comes with a shot of the Victoria Memorial forming the backdrop amidst the green stretch of the park.
 Another magnificent photograph is of the Iconic Tram that makes its way through the Western part of Maidan.
 You have seen this Tram shot is most Bengali films.

 The markets of Kolkata are a perfect place if you want to capture the busy market life of Kolkata.
 For that, you must visit Mallick Ghat Flower Market, one of the largest flower market in Asia.

 The Indian Museum Kolkata is yet another Instagrammable places in Kolkata.
 The magnificent white building itself poses perfectly for your lens.
 It is located in Jawaharlal Nehru Road, Park Street.
 It’s closed on Monday and open from 10 A.M. to 6:30 P.M. on Tuesday to Friday and 10 A.M. to 8 P.M on Saturday and Sunday.

 Well, that was all about the 10 most Instagrammable places in Kolkata, India that you must explore when things get back to normal.
 To be precise the whole city of Joy is photo perfect.
 You need to take your camera and start exploring the streets.
 I am sure you won’t be disappointed at all.
-Happy photographing.
+Just remember to caption any posts that you create with the best hashtags that you can find by using this instagram hashtag generator so that you have the ability to reach audiences far and wide.
+By doing this, you can persuade even more people to visit beautiful places like Kolkata, India.
+So all that’s left for me to say is Happy Photographing!
 Read now and explore later.
 Planning is the only thing we can do during this lockdown and I should say plan a lot!!